 Photographer: Hunter Abrams

-If you wish for your photos to be removed, please send us an e-mail
+If you wish for your photos to be taken down, please send us an e-mail

-I’ve been wanting to write about Jodie Turner-Smith‘s ensemble for last year’s Academy Museum Gala for the longest time.
-Today I finally made it.
+I’ve been meaning to write about her ensemble for last year’s Academy Museum Gala for the longest time and I finally found the time to do it.
+Let’s dive into it.

 The Academy Museum Gala is an event dedicated to celebrating the art and history of film.